Mash Off: Critical response

 Television critics were more favorable than not in their response to "Mash Off".
 Erica Futterman of Rolling Stone felt that the series returned to form in the episode, and commented: "We've said it before and we'll say it again: we like our Glee with just enough ridiculousness, and this week had it."
 Entertainment Weekly journalist Abby West noted that she loved the fact that it "was a bullying episode that snuck up on us".
 Raymund Flandez of The Wall Street Journal opined that "Mash Off" was one of the best installments of Glee, and cited the episode's storylines as highlights: "The mash-up episodes every season can be hit or miss, but this year was perfected to the nth degree."
 Amy Reiter of the Los Angeles Times wrote that there was plenty of "airy fun to be found" in "Mash Off", but added that "underneath all the silly fake mustaches and snappy quotes about root-beer fountains and robot teachers beat a very dark baboon heart.
 In the end, that murky, telltale undercurrent burst to the fore, like a ... slap in the face, leaving us gasping and a little confused."
 Houston Chronicle's Bobby Hankinson stated that it was "surprisingly good", and that "Mash Off" was a "solid hour of television that was bursting with fantastic musical numbers and some really gratifying narrative developments".
-Michael Slezak of TV Line said that the episode contributed to a revitalization of the quality of the show's third season.
+Michael Slezak of TVLine said that the episode contributed to a revitalization of the quality of the show's third season.